Events that fire on a page with a Webix-based application fall into three groups:

 Inner events make it possible to work with component items provided that the ID of an item you click, select, etc. is passed to the attached function.

-For instance, you need an event that fires each time you click an item in the list and performs an action that manipulates its data.
+For instance, you need an event that fires each time you click on an item in the list and performs an action that manipulates its data.

 $$("mylist").attachEvent("onAfterSelect",function(id){